polar-app/polar-app/DEV.md

 npx webpack serve
 ```

-This *should* mean you have all code running and Polar should load in your
+This *should* me  an you have all code running and Polar should load in your
 browser.

 # Potential Errors / Gotchas